spaceshelter/orbitar/docs/api/oauth2/README.md

 ## Scopes

 Scopes define what your application can access.
-Orbitar automatically generates scopes based on API routes.
-Scopes follow a hierarchical pattern where more specific permissions are nested under more general ones.
+Orbitar automatically creates scopes based on API routes.
+Scopes follow a hierarchy where more specific permissions are grouped under more general ones.

 ### Scope Hierarchy